curtismchale/curtismchale.github.io/_posts/2017-03-29-tilde-elementaryos.md

 `echo 0 > /sys/module/hid_apple/parameters/iso_layout`

 As I said, that didn't change anything for me in ElementaryOS.
 But there is still a solution.
-Use the following command in your Terminal to get your tilde key back on your MacBook Ain under ElementaryOS.
+Use the following command in your Terminal to get your tilde key back on your MacBook Air under ElementaryOS.

 `setxkbmap -option apple:badmap`

+With this in hand on ElementaryOS or Ubuntu 16.04LTS you should be able to type your ~ key.